BIM & The Role of Quantity Surveyors: Possible Changes, Threats, Opportunities and Challenges

 There have been ongoing discussions on the fate of the quantity surveying profession with the advent of BIM that produces construction quantities in an automated process.
 It is important to point out that BIM presents huge opportunities for the QS in the area of cost estimating and quantity take-offs.

 In particular, 5D cost estimating allows early design models to be linked to a software (e.g. CostX) that enables the QS to extract quantities at the initial stages of a construction project.
 Using his developed cost database, the QS links the quantities to obtain a very accurate cost estimate.
-The speed and accuracy of this process enables the cost managers to access to the right information for comparing alternative design solutions for determining better value for the clients.
-Several designs can be compared at this stage in a shorter span of time compared to the traditional practice of tedious manual take-offs.
+The speed and accuracy of this process enable the cost managers to access to the right information for comparing alternative design solutions for determining a better value for the clients.
+Several designs can be compared at this stage in a shorter period compared to the traditional practice of tedious manual take-offs.

 Also, we have seen that the production of cost estimates will be speedy due to the reduction in the time taken in performing take-offs.
 This will leave the project QS with more time to be dedicated to providing knowledge and expertise to the project teams making the QS role more valuable to the project.